rakyll/drive/README.md

 $ drive unpub photos
 ```

-### Sharing
+### Sharing and Emailing

 The `share` command enables you to share a set of files with specific users and assign them specific roles as well as specific generic access to the files.
+It also allows for email notifications on share.

 ```shell
 $ drive share -emails odeke@ualberta.ca,odeke.ex@gmail.com -message "This is the substring file I told you about" -role writer -type group mnt/substringfinder.c projects/kmp.c